teozeng1205/ds-mcp/docs/adding_tables.md

 __all__ = ["TABLE", "TABLE_NAME", "register_table", *sorted(TABLE.tools)]
 ```

-The helper returns a `TableBundle` with metadata, generated tool callables, and
+The helper returns a `TableBundle` with generated tool callables and
 aliases. `query_table` and `get_table_schema` are emitted for every table; any
 custom names (via ``query_tool_name`` or ``query_aliases``) become thin aliases.
 `export_tools()` pushes everything onto the module namespace so users can import